Paternity Test During Pregnancy

 DNA samples can be obtained in a variety of ways, including:

 There is the option for an invasive prenatal paternity test as well, although some of the invasive prenatal methods can sometimes pose some danger to the fetus and these procedures require the permission and help of an OB-GYN.
-The two main methods of invasive prenatal paternity tests are amniocentesis and chorionic villus sampling, or CVS, while there is an easy alternative to the non-invasive prenatal paternity test done from the blood of the mother.
+The two main methods of invasive prenatal paternity tests are amniocentesis and chorionic villus sampling, or CVS, while there is an easy alternative to the non-invasive prenatal paternity test drone from the blood of the mother.

 During the paternity testing appointment, all paperwork and consent forms need to be signed by all people involved in the paternity testing.
 Consent forms need to be signed by all people involved in paternity testing.
 After the payment is taken, the paternity test will begin.